Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅ Pattern 15: 0-1 Knapsack (Dynamic Programming).md

 ### Top-down Dynamic Programming with Memoization

-We can use memoization to overcome the <i>overlapping sub-problems</i>.
+We can use <b>memoization</b> to overcome the <i>overlapping sub-problems</i>.
 We will be using a two-dimensional array to store the results of solved sub-problems.
 As mentioned above, we need to store results for every `coin` combination and for every possible sum:

 ```js
 function countChange(denominations, total) {